GIS-S-mart/Benchmark-0_Template/README.md

 ## Metrics

-Metrics are quantitative and/or qualitative performance indicator that measures the degree to which the articulated goals have been achieved.
+Metrics are quantitative and/or qualitative performance indicators that measure the degree to which the articulated goals have been achieved.

 *Guidelines:*

-1. The achievement of a given goal may be measured by one or more metrics.
+1. One or more metrics may measure the achievement of a given goal.
 2. Results must be quantitatively and not only qualitatively compared to the literature in a fair and transparent manner.
 3. Authors should use existing metrics and not invent new ones, unless they measure additional aspects not covered by existing ones.
-4. Any change to existing metrics must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/discussions).
-Once the suggested change is informally approved by the community, the author shall post on the issues page of the benchmark (e.g. navigate to '*Repositories > Benchmark-0_Template > Issues*', or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/issues)) and briefly outline the new metric.
+4. Any change to existing metrics must be motivated and explained in the repository discussion (e.g., navigate to 'Repositories > Benchmark-0_Template > Discussions', or click here).
+Once the suggested change is informally approved by the community, the author shall post on the benchmark's issues page (e.g., navigate to '*Repositories > Benchmark-0_Template > Issues*' or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/issues)) and briefly outline the new metric.

 *Template:*